axelhahn/pre-dispatcher/readme.md

 ## Installation ##

-### General instruction ###

-* Extract the files in any wanted directory of your webroot
-* For Non Concrete5 projects: copy the [path/predispatcher]/index.php and adapt a few lines in the last section "run normal request" for your tool
-* in your main dispatcher add an include to the [path/predispatcher]/index.php
-* go to [path/predispatcher]
-* copy pre_dispatcher_config.dist.php to pre_dispatcher_config.php
-* make your changes in the created config
-  * In the beginning enable the debugging for your ip and enable html output
-  * go to the ttl section and set the caching time for your requests.
-You can set a default and then override it by adding a list of regex to requests and its wanted caching times
-  * if you have a CMS or other backend: you can define how to detect that a backend is open.
-Set a cookie variable name or session variable name in the __delcache__ section.
-This will delete a cache for an opened page if you are logged in.
-  * The __nocache__ section - a request won't be stored in the cache if one of its conditions was found
-* Cleanup the cache directory: enable a job that runs the cleanup.php (it deletes cache files > 14d) or

 ### Instructions for Concrete5 ###

 It acts like a full page cache and is placed before any C5 bootstrap action.
 This is why it is fast.